OSLC/developing-oslc-applications/_harp/eclipse_lyo/setup-an-oslc-provider-consumer-application.md

 * *8080* is the port number you want to run the services on.

-This will make your adaptor available under the path http://localhost:8080/adaptor-sample
+This will make your server available under the path http://localhost:8080/adaptor-sample

 ```xml
 <build>